 The maximum monthly and supplemental pension in total that will be paid will be $500 per month.

-Any changes in the monthly pension payment that occur beginning in 2024, will not, in any way affect (either positively or negatively) the amounts set for previous volunteer firefighters already receiving pension benefits before 2024.
+Any changes in the monthly pension payment that occur beginning in 2024 will not, in any way, affect (either positively or negatively) the amounts set for previous volunteer firefighters already receiving pension benefits before 2024.

 ARTICLE VI.
 DISABILITY BENEFITS

 6.1 Definition of "Line of Duty."
 For the purposes of these Bylaws, "while in the line of duty as a firefighter" shall include active rescue, active firefighting, EMS, training meetings, seminars, and travel as herein provided.
 A firefighter shall be "in the line of duty" while traveling to and from any active firefighting, EMS and active rescue.
 Travel to fires, EMS or active rescue operations shall be determined, at the discretion of the Pension Board, using the shortest possible route to rendezvous with the Fire Chief or Acting Fire Chief or to the site of the incident.
 Travel from such activities shall be considered in the line of duty so long as the firefighter has been dismissed by the senior official present and is proceeding home or returning to personal pursuits within the District by the shortest route, to be determined at the discretion of the Pension Board.
-Travel from the above mentioned activities shall be covered to the first stop made by the firefighter.
+Travel from the above-mentioned activities shall be covered to the first stop made by the firefighter.
 For the purposes of these Bylaws, "first stop" shall mean an interruption of travel for purposes other than traffic control devices, emergencies, purchase of gasoline, etc.

 6.2.
 Short-Term Disability Benefits.
 If a volunteer firefighter is injured while in the line of duty as a volunteer firefighter, the Pension Board shall pay a short-term disability monthly annuity for not more than one (1) year in an amount it determines is proper and equitable considering the financial condition of the Pension Fund, but not more than one-half the amount of the current pension payment for a retired volunteer firefighter or $225.00, whichever is greater.